 We had a great experience on both of our tours (taken on separate days, per the GoCard stipulations) – Ocean Voyaging and the Jungle Expedition.
 The best part?
 Our catamaran took us through “turtle city” where we saw honu of all sizes swimming around and feeding!
 We also loved the spectacular views of Kaneohe bay from the top of the jungle tour.
 Whatever you choose, Kualoa Ranch works like a well-oiled machine and every visitor you see there is having a wonderful time.

 Once you’ve finished at Kualoa Ranch – most tours are 90 minutes – head up the road to the Polynesian Cultural Center.
-The PCC is a cultural immersion experience to introduce visitors to the many peoples of polynesia and their heritage.
+The PCC is a cultural immersion experience to introduce visitors to the many peoples of Polynesia and their heritage.
 You’ll learn about traditional canoes, dances, handicrafts and much more.
 When the sun sets, use you premium activity choice for the Alii Luau package (voted one of the best luaus in Hawaii) and stay for their incredible evening show, Hā:Breath of Life.
 This experience normally costs $125 per adult and $100 per child (4-11) – free for kids under 4.
+Check out all of the packages for the Polynesian Cultural Center.
 (Note that the GoOahu website isn’t clear about Hā being included, but I called PCC directly and their sales department confirmed that it’s included with the premium activity choice.)

 Getting around Oahu: This itinerary presumes that you have a rental car.
 If you don’t, you can pay for shuttle transportation from Waikiki to Kualoa Ranch, take the public bus (two per hour) up to the Polynesian Cultural Center, and then their shuttle back to Waikiki.
 The total cost for transportation will be $20-30 per person.
 Depending on the size of your party, it may be worthwhile to rent a car for a day or two to visit far-flung parts of the island.
 Check prices here for your Oahu car rental.